Irreducibility of automorphic Galois representations of GL(n), n at most 5: Irreducibility for all primes

 \begin{corollary} Let $F$ be a totally real field.
 Let $(\pi,\chi)$ be a RAESDC automorphic representation of $\GL_n(\A_F)$ with $n \le 5$.
 Let $\lambda$ be a prime such that $r_{\lambda}(\pi)$ is irreducible.
 Then either: \begin{enumerate} \item $r_\lambda(\pi)$ is strongly irreducible, or \item $(\pi,\chi)$ is an automorphic induction, $r_{\lambda}(\pi)$ is irreducible for all $\lambda$, and $\rbar_{\lambda}(\pi)$ is irreducible for all but finitely many $\lambda$. \end{enumerate} \end{corollary}

 \begin{proof} We claim that for any finite extension $E/F$, either $r_{\lambda}(\pi) |_{G_{E}}$ is irreducible or it decomposes into a sum of \emph{distinct} irreducible representations.
 This follows immediately from the fact that $r_{\lambda}(\pi)|_{G_{E}}$ has distinct Hodge--Tate weights at any prime $w|l$.
+(Note that $r_{\lambda}(\pi) |_{G_{E}}$ is necessarily semisimple; if $V$ denotes any irreducible subrepresentation, then the various conjugates of $V$ are stable under the conjugates of $G_E$, and we see that $r_{\lambda}(\pi) |_{G_{E}}$ becomes completely decomposable under restriction to a finite index subgroup, so must already have been semisimple.)
 Suppose that $r_\lambda(\pi)|_{G_E}$ is reducible for some finite extension $E/F$.
 Replacing $E$ by its normal closure over $F$, we may assume that the extension $E/F$ is Galois, and hence by Lemma~\ref{lem:inductions}, we see that $r_{\lambda}(\pi)$ is the induction of an irreducible representation from some finite extension of degree dividing $n$.
 If $n =2$, $3$ or $5$, the only possibility is that $r_{\lambda}(\pi)$ is the induction of a character from some degree $n$ extension $H$ of $F$.
 This character is de Rham, and is thus the Galois representation associated to an algebraic Hecke character.
 If $n=3$ or $5$, then $[H:F]$ is odd, and thus $H$ does not contain a CM field.
 It follows that the corresponding Galois representation is a finite order character times some power of the cyclotomic character.
 This contradicts the regularity of $r_{\lambda}(\pi)$.
 If $n=2$, then $H$ must be a CM field, and $r_\lambda(\pi)$ is the induction of an algebraic Hecke character.
 The claims regarding the irreducibility of $\rbar_{\lambda}(\pi)$ are elementary to verify in this case.

 If $n = 4$, then either $r_{\lambda}(\pi)$ is the induction of a character from some degree $4$ extension $L/F$, or the induction of a two dimensional representation of some quadratic extension $K/F$.
 In the first case, since $r_{\lambda}(\pi)$ is regular, $L$ contains a CM field.
 It follows that $L$ must contain a subfield $K$ of index two, and thus in both cases $r_{\lambda}(\pi)$ is the induction of some two dimensional representation of some quadratic extension $K/F$.
 It follows that there is an isomorphism $r_{\lambda}(\pi) \simeq r_{\lambda}(\pi) \otimes \eta$, where $\eta$ is the quadratic character of $K/F$.
 By multiplicity one for $\GL_4(\A_{F})$ (\cite{MR623137}) and by Theorem~4.2 (p.202) of~\cite{MR1007299}, we deduce that $(\pi,\chi)$ is an automorphic induction from some quadratic field $K/F$.